top of page

 B: My poetic bantling Elizabeth - the improper scribblings of my extreme youth

-EP: How splendid Byron - I presume there is a copy for the Pigot house?
+EP: How splendid, Byron - I presume there is a copy for the Pigot house?

-B: The opinion of your house is one I most desire my good Queen Bess (bows) - but I promised your brother
+B: The opinion of your house is one I most desire, my good Queen Bess (bows) - but I promised your brother none of the females in your family shall see them (EP takes one)

-EP: Pshaw! (reads inscription) -
+EP: Pshaw! (reads inscription) - ‘Vale'?, Byron?

-B: yea - I suspect the contents shall pre-empt my departure from Southwell, and return me to that Abbess of sensuality, Mrs. Massingberd
+B: yea - I suspect the contents shall pre-empt my departure from Southwell, and return me to that Abbess of Sensuality, Mrs. Massingberd

 EP: Take courage my friend - we are not all wither'd and repress't - our annual wife-swapping fayre suggests quite otherwise

-B(kisses EP's hand): In words from woman’s Lip divine, since Bess’s words and smiles are mine - I shall not fear a thousand Foes!
+B(kisses EP's hand): In words from woman’s lip divine - since Bess’s words and smiles are mine - I shall not fear a thousand Foes!
 From you alone I claim the bays, since you approve my simple song, your censure shall be my warmest praise

 Mrs. Byron Furiosa rumbles towards the green - S snarls